 Some people have reported that after doing a tea rinse their hair feels much softer.

 If you would like to know more about how to soften your natural hair you can read about it here.

 After doing a tea rinse you will notice that your hair will have added shine.
 You can never have too much shine when it comes to your natural hair!

 Black tea will also strengthen and thicken your hair.
-If you have very thin and fragile hair I would give it a try.
+If you have very thin and fragile hair it might be worth giving it a try.

 You will need:

 - Black tea bags ( I would use something organic without sweetener or anything unnecessary added here)

 - Add the tea bag to a pitcher

 - Pour the boing water onto the tea bags